diku-dk/futhark/docs/man/futhark-dataset.rst

 types are supported.
 Tuples are not supported.
 Arrays of specific (non-random) sizes can be generated.
-You can specify maximum and minimum bounds for values, as well as the random seed used when generating the numbers.
+You can specify maximum and minimum bounds for values, as well as the random seed used when generating the data.
 The generated values are written to standard output.

 OPTIONS